zmanji/reproducible-wheel-builder/README.md

 The `requires` entries are abstract dependencies and are not pinned to a specific version.
 Therefore when using `pip` or `build` to build a wheel from a sdist these dependencies are resolved every time.
 This process is not reproducible and can result in issues if the dependencies have changed behaviour that breaks the build.
 If a project does not have a `pyproject.toml` then the default is `setuptools >= 40.8.0` and `wheel`.

 To fix this this project combines `pex` with `build` to reproducibly build wheels.
 This project takes in a pex lockfile which is used when resolving the `requires`. `pex` is then used to create a virtual environment which these dependencies and this virtual environment is passed to `build` which uses that environment for initiating the build itself.
 This process ensures the build occurs in a reproducible environment every time.
+For more information on why using a lockfile is valuable see [Semantic Versioning Will Not Save You](https://hynek.me/articles/semver-will-not-save-you/).

 ## Example